- COVID-19 Updates and Policy Changes

 - RC Comments and Suggestions Drop Box

-This is a list of commonly asked questions by parents and family members of incoming RC students and some questions commonly asked right now in response to COVID-19.
-Please be advised that the answers to these may change as new information emerges about Fall 2020 plans.
+This is a list of commonly asked questions by parents and family members of incoming RC students.
+Please be advised that the answers to these may change as new information emerges about Fall 2021 plans.

 Does the RC have an additional cost?